shanglianlm0525/SlimPytorch/README.md

-# MIN
+# MCF
-MIN (Model Compression Framework) is a PyTorch-based framework for neural network compression framework.
+MCF (Model Compression Framework) is a PyTorch-based framework for neural network compression framework.